Khaled Abuhatab, MS, RN

 Jane Garvin, MS, CS, RN

-Jane Garvin, MS, CS, RN, retired professor of nursing and director of nursing education at Frederick Community College, teaches Trends in Health Care Delivery and Leadership in Nursing Practice.
+Jane Garvin, MS, CS, RN, retired professor of nursing and director of nursing education at Frederick Community College, teaches Leadership in Nursing Practice.

 Garvin has 30 years of experience in nursing education.
 She earned a master’s degree in psychiatric/mental health nursing, and a second master’s degree in adult education.
 She was awarded professor emeritus status at Frederick Community College.
 In addition to her teaching experience, Garvin has clinical experience in emergency, trauma, critical care, orthopedic, medical-surgical, pediatric and psychiatric/mental health nursing.
 She was appointed to the Maryland Board of Nursing for two terms and served as its president for four years.
 She continues to serve on a board standing committee.

 April Kidd instructs Community Health Nursing in the BSN Completion Program.
 Kidd has more than 17 years of nursing experience in community and public health.